aglawson/Compiler_323/README.md

 >program should run, identifying keywords and symbols

+>output.txt will hold the program's output even after terminal is closed

+>NOTE: you may also edit the given input files for testing

 # To run code from the console (this function is not up and running yet, in progress):

 >run the code

->type the letter associated with running from the console and hit enter
+>type 't' or 'T' and hit enter

 >type in your code and hit enter when finished